 1) The economy is up and so is job hopping

 With Americans increasingly optimistic about the job market, more people are gaining the confidence to leave their old positions to find new work.
-The Bureau of Labor Statistics reports that the national quit rate has risen significantly over the past year.
+The Bureau of Labor Statistics reports that the national quit rate has risen over the past year.
 And contact centers, which already have higher than average attrition rates, are likely to feel the effects of this growing labor movement than other industries.

 2) Baby boomers are out

-A recent report by XYZ University found that the American workforce is aging rapidly, leading to huge workforce turnover.
+The American workforce is aging rapidly, leading to huge workforce turnover.
 According to U.S. Bureau of Labor Statistics, an average of 10,000 Baby Boomers (1946-1964) retire every day.

 This exodus of veteran employees not only impacts many contact centers, but also many customers who invest in contact center operations.
 Four of the largest industries in the country — real estate, manufacturing, insurance, and health care — are also some of the oldest by median employee age, and are already feeling the ripple effects of our aging workforce.